 - don’t share drinks and foods (spit/saliva)

-- when greeting people, try the nod, instead of a kiss, hug, fist bump, or shaking hands
+- when greeting people, try a smile, a wave or the nod, instead of a kiss, hug, fist bump, or shaking hands

 - avoid close contact with people who are sick